Captain Marvel Jr.: As Captain Marvel Jr.

 Junior becomes an integral member of the Marvel Family until he draws Billy's ire by making a pass at his sister.
 The resulting conflict (created essentially to write Junior out of The Power of Shazam! from issue #13 on) causes Junior to leave Fawcett City and seek refuge in New York City, where he joins the Teen Titans.
 At this time, the character's name was briefly changed to CM3 (short for Captain Marvel Three, with Billy being CM1 and Mary CM2), a name he could identify himself with in dialogue without triggering his transformation.
 After some time spent with the Titans, Junior returns to Fawcett (and The Power of Shazam! comic with issue #42) and makes amends with Captain Marvel.

 Another superhero team, The Outsiders, found themselves in a battle against Ishmael Gregor, who had killed Timothy Barnes and stolen his Sabbac powers.
 Captain Marvel Jr. arrived to help the Outsiders dispatch Sabbac, and some time later Junior would join the team for a brief period.
 Following the Infinite Crisis crossover event, Junior briefly joins the depleted Teen Titans roster during the weekly 52 comic book series, and is part of the wedding party for his former enemy Black Adam's marriage to Isis, where he is in charge of crowd control.

-Later, Junior attempts to vouch for Black Adam's protégé, Isis' brother Osiris, who wants to join the Titans as well, but is distrusted from his connection to Adam.
+Later, Junior attempts to vouch for Black Adam's protégé, Isis' brother Osiris, who wants to join the Titans as well, but is distrusted because of his connection to Adam.
 The Marvels and Black Marvels later help fight of the demon-empowered Sabbac, now several stories high.
 However, Osiris accidentally murders a supervillain, leading to the Titans being investigated for terrorist affiliations.
 Osiris is eventually murdered by Sobek, a crocodile monster who posed as the boy's friend.
 After the death of Osiris, Freddy and Mary are the pallbearers of his casket at his and his sister's funeral.
 His last appearance was in World War III where he fought and lost to Adam.
 He and Mary break the amulet into four pieces and scatter it around the world.